strapi/documentation/docusaurus/docs/dev-docs/installation/cli.md

 - host it yourself by pushing the project's code to a repository (e.g., on GitHub) before following a [3rd-party deployment guide](/dev-docs/deployment),
 - or use the [Cloud CLI](/cloud/cli/cloud-cli) commands to login to Strapi Cloud and deploy your project there.

-If you're not already familiar with GitHub, the togglable content below should get you started 👇
+If you want to host your project yourself and are not already familiar with GitHub, the togglable content below should get you started👇.

 <details>
 <summary>Steps required to push your Strapi project code to GitHub:</summary>